LibrariesHacked/librarieshacked.github.io/_posts/2025-01-14-walk-to-your-local-library.md

 Anyway, here's a riddle.
 I've checked the journey planner on Google Maps: the walking time between my house and my local library is 14 minutes.
 And the walking time between my house and my local library is also 20 minutes.
 Eh?
 Is that difference from taking the scenic route?
 No, though pleasant walks are important.
 We should also consider safe routes, as there will plenty of walking routes where people don't feel safe for various reasons.

 In this case it's the same route.
 But the difference is going to the library or coming back from it.
-Going there is downhill, and coming back is uphil (longer).
+Going there is downhill, and coming back is uphill (longer).
 So, am I within 15 minutes walk of my local library?

 I'd argue not.
-You generally have to travel back from somewhere you visit, and it's no good telling people it's just a 15 minute walk if they can't get back in that time.
+You generally have to travel back from anywhere you visit, and it's no good telling people it's just a 15 minute walk if they can't get back in that time.
 You expect to come back from a library laden with books, so it's likely to take even longer to lug them up the hill.

 We appreciate that a 15 minute walk isn't accessible for everyone anyway, but an uphill climb makes it more of a barrier than calculated assessments indicate.
 Many people just won't do that journey (it really is pretty steep).